Yelp/tlspretense-service/README.md

 # tlspretense-service
 A Docker container that exposes tlspretense as a service.
+This launches [tlspretense](https://github.com/iSECPartners/tlspretense) in a Docker container, exposing its tests without having to use the container as a NAT device.

+This project is very similar to [tlspretense-docker](https://github.com/wsargent/tlspretense-docker), except it allows clients to connect to the container directly (as if it were the target service) instead of updating their routing rules to go through it.
+This is very useful in environments in which invasive networking changes are not practical, but in which directing clients to a different service and port is easy.

 Running tlspretense-service: